atmovantage/ifxweather/wp-content/plugins/all-in-one-wp-migration/readme.txt

 3. Plugin Menu

 == Changelog ==
+= 4.6 =
+* Fix an issue when the plugin was getting stuck on "Done creating an empty archive"
+* Fix an issue when the plugin was getting stuck during import

 = 4.3 =
 * Add URL extension support
 * Filter "mu-plugins" directory if "Do not export plugins (files)" is checked